sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(Toggle()).toBe(null) -->

-Here, it’s hard to understand why we’re shortcutting the component.
+In the code above, it’s hard to understand why we’re shortcutting the component.
 However, if we give the condition a name:

 <!-- let x; const useAuth = () => ({status: 'fetched', userDetails: {}}) -->